CME credit available from Harvard Medical School through August 2023.

 This module summarizes the current understanding of COPD and presents evidence-based clinical guidelines for its diagnosis and management in the primary care setting.

-Chronic obstructive pulmonary disease, or COPD, is the third-leading cause of death in the U.S. following cancer and heart disease, and it is a significant global public health issue.1 Smoking is the most common contributing cause of COPD in the U.S. and other industrialized countries, although exposure to biomass smoke may be the biggest risk factor globally.
-A close relationship between the amount of tobacco smoked and the rate of decline in FEV1 make smoking cessation the most important intervention for preventing or delaying COPD and slowing decline in FEV1.
+Chronic obstructive pulmonary disease, or COPD, is the fourth-leading cause of death in the U.S. following cancer, heart disease, and accidental injury, and it is a significant global public health issue.1 Older adults account for a growing proportion of patients with COPD.2 Smoking is the most common cause of COPD in the U.S..
+A close relationship between the amount of tobacco smoked and the rate of decline in FEV1 make smoking cessation the most important intervention for preventing or delaying COPD.

-The current Global Initiative for Chronic Obstructive Lung Disease (GOLD) classification of COPD focuses on symptoms (e.g., dyspnea) and the frequency of exacerbations to group patients with COPD and recommend management strategies.3
+The current Global Initiative for Chronic Obstructive Lung Disease (GOLD) classification of COPD focuses on symptoms (e.g., dyspnea) and the annual history of exacerbations to group patients with COPD and recommend management strategies.3

-The content of this website is educational in nature and includes general recommendations only; specific clinical decisions should only be made by a treating physician based on the individual patient’s clinical condition.
+The content of this website is educational in nature and includes general recommendations only; specific clinical decisions should only be made by a treating clinician based on the individual patient’s clinical condition.